Watching the changing seasons during country dog walks

 A large flock of crows, a “Murder” of carrion crows, sits in the trees around the quarry edge, all but a few casually flapping away as we approach, to circle lazily around us and settle back into the bare branches behind us.
 Although there a lot of crows around the quarry, it is unusual to see so many gathered together in the highest branches of just two or three high trees.
 We usually see them circling below in the quarry, or higher in the sky, mobbing birds of prey.

 Ahead of us we see a dog-walker approach in the distance, and as we get closer my two dogs recognise the dog as a fellow Golden Retriever.
 The three dogs crouch on the ground, tails wagging, before they rush towards each other, running together in circles – Goldies always seem to recognise each other, and are enthusiastic in their greetings.
 Unusually the owner was not so enthusiastic, and after a brief nod and smile continued on, calling his dog, without the usual chat between owners of the same breed.
-A couple of minutes later we meet Collie Bryn and his owner, regulars on our routes, and we stop to chat, the usual topic between dog walkers at this time of the year – weather and mud.
+A couple of minutes later we meet a Collie and his owner, regulars on our routes, and we stop to chat, the usual topic between dog walkers at this time of the year – weather and mud.

 We descend through the woods, mostly birches, with views of the river and flooded fields visible below through the bare trunks and branches.
 Between the silvery bark of the trees the woodland floor dominated by tired looking brambles, and much more verdant green moss, thriving on lower tree trunks and path-side rocks.
 This slope faces north, the ground damp, allowing cushions of mosses to thrive.
 During the drought and heat of last summer, the moss dried to a green-tinged brown, but moss is resilient, and now the soft green growth almost fluoresces in the shade of the woodland.